oaeproject/3akai-ux/README.md

 Quickstart
 ----------

-To get a Sakai 3 development instance up and running on your cmputer quickly follow these steps:
+To get a Sakai 3 development instance up and running on your computer quickly follow these steps:

 First make sure you have all the following installed on your machine:
 [Git version control system](http://git-scm.com/)